top of page

 Overview

 Mt Nantai is a magnificent volcano rising up from Lake Chuzenji.
-It's one of the best hikes in Nikko National Park and listed as one of Japan's Hyakumeizan (Japan's 100 famous mountains).
+It's one of the best hikes in Nikko National Park and is listed as one of Japan's Hyakumeizan (Japan's 100 famous mountains).
 It is a relatively short but steep climb that first begins in the forest, then transitions into large boulders and rocks, and ends with rich volcanic gravel.
-The views at the top are amazing, and it also holds a small UNESCO listed shrine.
+The views at the top are amazing, it also holds a small UNESCO listed shrine on the summit.

 Access